-CFP®, CERTIFIED FINANCIAL PLANNER® and cFP are trademarks owned by Financial Planning Standards Board Ltd. (FPSB) and used under license.
-All other trademarks are those of FP Canada[TM].
-Copyright © 2019 FP Canada[TM].
+CFP®, CERTIFIED FINANCIAL PLANNER® and ♣ are trademarks owned by Financial Planning Standards Board Ltd. (FPSB) and used under license.
+QAFPTM, QUALIFIED ASSOCIATE FINANCIAL PLANNERTM, QAFP and all other trademarks are those of FP CanadaTM. © 2023 FP CanadaTM.
 All rights reserved.